christian-marie/talk-roundtrip/slides.md

 [alert=The problem]

-Writing round-trip printer/parsers with the get/put idiom is redundant and error prone.
+Writing isomorphic round-trip printer/parsers with the get/put idiom is redundant and error prone.

 [/alert]